Does Homeowners Insurance Cover Earthquakes?

 Home (dwelling)

-Dwelling coverage for your house can be purchased alone or with other coverages.
+Coverage for your house can be purchased alone or with other coverages.
 Policy choices include earthquake damage to your house and structures attached to it, like your garage.
 Deductibles available are 5%, 10%, 15%, 20%, or 25%.
 Homes with a Coverage A dwelling limit greater than $1,000,000, or dwellings built before 1980 on a raised or other type foundation that do not have a verified retrofit, are only eligible for a 15%, 20% or 25% deductible.

 Personal Property

 Personal property coverage protects items inside your house.
 This includes protection for furniture, appliances, clothing, sporting goods and electronics that are damaged or destroyed in the event of a major earthquake.
-Household items damaged by a major earthquake may be repaired or replaced under this coverage.

 Loss of Use